-When you’re just figuring out how to use a drawing tablet, it will take time to learn its pressure points and sensitivity.
+When you’re just figuring out how to use a drawing tablet, it will take time to learn its pressure points and pressure sensitivity.

 Think about learning to draw with a pencil as a kid, it took a while to gain precision.
-It will also require some time and practice to get used to a drawing tablet and that’s perfectly normal.
+It will also require some time and practice to get used to a graphics tablet and that’s perfectly normal.

 If you are wondering what are the best drawing tablets out there, below I list my top 5 tablets for beginners.